akherlan/onlineshop/README.md

 ## Zalora ID

-Zalora scraper is provided for comparison with shops' price offering and product availability on Shopee (maybe also with Tokopedia in upcoming time if possible).
+Zalora scraper is provided as an alternative and also a comparison with shops' price offerings and product availability on Shopee (maybe with Tokopedia in the upcoming version if possible).

 ## Disclaimer